Enalean/tuleap-documentation-en/languages/en/dev.rst

 .. attention::

-   Documentation of a living tool is hard to acheive and, in case of doubts, the source code is always the reference.
+   Documentation of a living tool is hard to achieve and, in case of doubts, the source code is always the reference.

    When working with sources, you must look closely to `Architecture Decision Records <https://tuleap.net/plugins/git/tuleap/tuleap/stable?a=blob&hb=master&f=adr%2Findex.md>`_